 How to Find Places to Stay in Maui

 When it comes to lodging in Maui, you have quite a few options to choose from.
 As we mentioned in the budgeting section, you have your choice of everything from camping to luxury resorts.
-The video below covers all of the options and includes recommendations for each.

 How to Find Things to Do in Maui